This year, rather than gathering for Winter Solstice, I'm sharing my ritual with you...

 More obstacles often arise as I gaze quietly into the flame, and it may take several rounds before I feel clear.
 Then I burn them all up!
 I wonder if you will find it as satisfying as I do?

-Post your values, intention and whatever else inspires you somewhere prominent.
+Post your values, intention, and whatever else inspires you somewhere prominent.

-You could use the prompts without the candle, but if you do bring fire into your ritual, be safe!
+If you do bring fire into your ritual, be safe!

 If you incorporate any part of this ritual into your solstice, please let me know in the comments.